raafiAbdul/shift-scheduler-api/README.md

 ## API Endpoints and Sample Usage
 You can check this link out for the [API Endpoints](https://shift-scheduler-api-production.up.railway.app/swagger-ui/index.html).
 This is the OpenAPI documentation for this API.
-If it asks you to login, use these credentials:
+If it asks you to log in, use these credentials:

 Username: admin
 Password: password

 ## Entity-Relationship Diagram